 Seeing your stillborn baby

-Shelley, who lost her son Joseph at 37 weeks (Read Shelley's story here)
+Shelley, who lost her son Joseph.
+Read Shelley's story.

 "Many parents tell us that they’re worried and anxious, sometimes frightened, about seeing their baby at birth.
 This is normal and understandable.
 It’s important to take the time to make the decision to see your baby.
 This should be supported by midwives, doctors, partners and extended family.
 Sometimes a couple may feel differently about seeing their baby and, again, that’s a normal reaction.
 Parents should be individually supported with the decision they make."